zulip/zulip/templates/zerver/help/unread-counter-and-pointer.md

 matching that narrow, or if there are none, the most recent message matching that narrow.

-* When you narrow back to your home view, you will automatically be taken to the same message that was selected in the home view before you narrowed.
-If you read new messages in your previous narrow, you will be fast-forwarded to the first unread message in the home view.
+* When you narrow to the All messages view, you will automatically be taken to the same message that was selected in that view before you narrowed.
+If you read new messages in your previous narrow, you will be fast-forwarded to the first unread message in the All messages view.

-* When you open a new browser window or tab to the home view, Zulip will select the lowest message in your home view, which is usually just before the first unread message.
+* When you open a new browser window or tab to the All messages view, Zulip will select the lowest message in that view, which is usually just before the first unread message.

-* When you load a new browser tab or window to a narrowed view, Zulip will exhibit behavior similar to when you narrow to that view after loading the browser window to your home view.
+* When you load a new browser tab or window to a narrowed view, Zulip will exhibit behavior similar to when you narrow to that view after loading the browser window to your All messages view.